-This is a fun active outdoor water play activity that involves a bit of target practice… with weapon of choice being a water pistol.
+This is a fun active outdoor water play activity that involves a bit of target practice… with the weapon of choice being a water pistol.
 A great way to teach younger kids to practice their motor skills and coordination with aiming at the target, plus a chance to cool off too.
 Source

-Other Water Play Ideas Suitable for Pre School Aged Children
+Other Water Play Ideas Suitable for Pre School-Aged Children

-Our children love playing with their water table, which has a different sections to fill with water, water wheels, slides and scoops.
+Our children love playing with their water table, which has different sections to fill with water, water wheels, slides and scoops.
 They love filling up the little pools and of course, it usually ends in a bit of splashing!
 One of the easiest summer activities for preschoolers, plus a homemade water table is really easy to put together too.

 They also enjoy playing in their backyard inflatable pool under supervision of course, usually with their mini backyard slide for some added fun.

-Our girls are also obsessed with LOL Surprise Dolls, which has increased their love of water play, since each of the dolls has a different surprise ability – they spit up, tinkle, cry and some colour change too.
+Our girls are also obsessed with LOL Surprise Dolls, which has increased their love of water play since each of the dolls has a different surprise ability – they spit up, tinkle, cry and some colour change too.
 This means the girls are always asking for a bowl of icy cold water to play in with their doll collection.

-Here’s a few more ideas for water play for children’s learning and fun:
+Here are a few more ideas for water play for children’s learning and fun:

 - Bubble Painting – Make bubbles in a tub and add some food colouring and place paper over the bubbles to make fun prints